Monday, August 22, 2022

 ‘Girls?’

 ‘Probably would be.
 What chance you’d strike lucky these days?
-No guarantees but possible of course’
+No guarantees but possible of course.’

 Said Lee: ‘We just need to know the lie of the land.
 All this is predicated on it being true of course.’

-‘So there really is pressure to marry one of these after all?’
+‘So there really is pressure to marry one of these after all?’ added Sven … but with a wry smile.

 ‘Oh she wants all right, Lee, I can tell you that now, she’s having kittens over there.
-They said the same … I do think genuinely … just as I think you’re both being genuine.
+They said the same thing … I do think genuinely … just as I think you’re both being genuine.
 Look, boys, as we’ve agreed, we did some pretty thorough homework on you two.
 You’d not have even got into our vans if you weren’t right for us.
 Do you think we backgrounded the girls well enough?
 Do you need more?
 Do you need more time?’

 Sven and Lee looked at one another.
 No, they were ready and it was a clear yes.